hetzneronline/community-content/contributing.md

 * **Original**

-  * You cannot re-submit any work that is published somewhere else on the the web, even if you are the original author.
+  * You cannot re-submit any work that is published somewhere else on the web, even if you are the original author.
   * If you create a pull request for a tutorial that is not original, we will close this pull request and we will not publish the tutorial.
 In addition, we will not publish any other tutorials submitted by that user.
 This means that any future pull requests by that user will be closed without review.

 * **Topic**

   * Before you start writing your tutorial, make sure there isn't already a tutorial at [community.hetzner.com](https://community.hetzner.com/tutorials) about the exact same topic.
-  * You might also want to check existing pull request, just to be safe.
+  * You might also want to check existing pull requests, just to be safe.

 * **Provide value**